muktihari/fit/docs/generating_code.md

 This SDK relies heavily on code generation, as the specification is defined in the `Profile.xlsx` file provided by Garmin in their Official SDK release.
 This document serves as guidance for generating the files, outlines considerations before generation, and provides recovery steps in case issues arise during code generation.

 We only generate `Global Profile` specified in `Profile.xlsx` retrieved from the Official SDK.
-For generating your own custom SDK containing `Product Profile`, please see [How to customize the Fit SDK](#How-to-customize-the-Fit-SDK)
+For generating your own custom SDK containing `Product Profile`, please see [How to customize the FIT SDK](#How-to-customize-the-FIT-SDK)

 ## Conventions to follow